suite22/react-redux-todo/README.md

 # Technical Approach
+The goal is to build a nice example using React and Redux.
 ## Install Dev Environment
 * Make sure nvm is using the latest stable version instead of the system version.
 * npm install webpack -g